Lemoncode/svelte-workshop/00-boiler-typescript/Readme.md

 npm init vite
 ```

-Let's let install the vite tooling then you will go through a guided process:
+Let's let install the vite tooling, then we will go through a guided process:

 - First choose the right project name, e.g. "example-app"

-- Then choose the framework, in this case _svelte_ and as a variant
+- Then choose the framework, in this case _svelte_ and choose the typescript
-  _svelte-ts_
+  option

-A folder has been created (e.g. "example-app"), now you can
+A folder has been created (e.g. "example-app"), now you can dive into it
+and execute _npm install_ and execute _npm run dev_ to start the dev server.

 ```bash
 cd example-app